Saivyshnavi123/Chat-application/README.md

  **User Authentication**: Users can sign up and log in with email and password, with passwords securely hashed using Werkzeug.
  **Key Generation**: Generates RSA key pairs (2048-bit) during signup, storing the public key and (currently) the private key in a SQLite database.
-**Identity Verification**: Users can provide a GitHub Gist URL containing their public key during signup.
-Before sending a message, the recipient’s public key is verified against the Gist URL to ensure authenticity, meeting the project’s “PK/DNS based identity” requirement.
+**Identity Verification**: Before sending a message, the recipient’s public key is verified against the Gist URL to ensure authenticity, meeting the project’s “PK/DNS based identity” requirement.
 **End-to-End Encryption**: Messages are encrypted using AES-CBC with a random key, which is encrypted with the recipient’s RSA public key (PKCS1_OAEP).
 **Message Management**: Users can view decrypted messages in their inbox and delete messages securely.
 **User-Friendly Interface**: Templates (`signup.html`, `send_message.html`, etc.) provide clear instructions for posting public keys to GitHub Gists and verifying recipient keys.